Hanz727/PROJ2-MazeSolverRobot/src/arduino_sketch/MazeSolver.md

 - The (0,0) pos is top left of the maze
 - North is y = 0
 - West is x = 0
+- There also is a ```markWall()``` function that supports an angle instead of CompassDir, it can be used for angled sensors or detecting walls while turning.